dverloc/slate/source/index.html.md

 1. The **Signature** proves who the user is and that the message has not been tampered with.
 The signature is generated using the following inputs:
   - The `HTTP_METHOD+"\n"+MD5(HTTP_BODY)+"\n"+CONTENT_TYPE+"\n"+Date()+"\n"+RESOURCE_URI))` that you hashed using HMAC-SHA256.
-  - The API Shared Secret that you retrieve from your FraudNet Global Delivery team member.
+  - The API Shared Secret that you retrieve from your Trusona sales engineer.

 To authenticate a request, you must sign the request with the shared secret for the account that is making the request and pass that signature an HTTP request header as follows: